samshowalterblog/blog/_posts/phd/2020-10-30-first-3-months-6-life-lessons.md

 Instead of walking through code or papers, I would draw up a few PowerPoint Slides for each meeting with my group, sharing it with them afterwards.
 All of my code was managed through source control, which made adding contributors fairly trivial.
 Though these seemed like simple tricks, I quickly realized they were worth their weight in gold.
 Anyone who has had to manually merge a nasty code conflict or painstakingly attempt to clarify a technial presentation knows that these little backstops can save you hours of time.

-## 4. Balance Your Coursework: Forget (some of) what you learned in undergrad
+## 4. Balance yourself out: Forget (some of) what you learned in undergrad

 As a college student, your job is to learn a subject well enough that you can get a good (or even excellent) job in your field of choice upon graduation.
 How do employers determine the strength of your candidacy?
 There are many ways - projects, competitions, writing samples - but there is one single indicator that stands above the rest: GPA.
 GPA isn't everything.
 It is a cruel truth that an excellent GPA on its own will get you nothing more than your foot in the door at most prestigious companies.
 What's worse, a low GPA makes getting a competitive job exponentially more difficult directly out of school.